libaudioverse/libaudioverse/README.md

 You need the following:

+- Boost.
+I test with 1.59.0, but other versions may work.
 - Python 3.5.
 If you are on Windows, the launcher must be working.
 - CMake 3.3 or later.
 - The python packages PyYAML, Jinja2, pycparser, enum34, numpy, and scipy.